arc30/php-template/README.md

 ## Deployment

-Open your app on Heroku to find your PHP project deployed.
-Visit https://<your-app-name>.herokuapp.com/ to see your website.
+Open your app's Heroku Dashboard to find your PHP project deployed.
+Visit ```https://<your-app-name>.herokuapp.com/``` to see your website.